zacharykane/kit/README.md

 # kit

-Here is a very simple, typical, extendable/delete-able client-side web setup.
+Here is a very simple, typical, extendable, delete-able client-side web setup.
 I wanted something I could reference for future projects without having to rewrite all of the usual tooling.

 The bulk of this repo is concerned with dev-dependencies.
 The few actual source files are included just to test the setup's compatibility/support for features.
 I wanted something that keeps (or attempts to keep) current with best practices and useful utilities.
 Whether this is used to setup a simple brochure website, complex web application, or something in between or beyond should be irrelevant to the included utilities.